Phalanyx/LittleLearners/README.md

-# 🌟 Educational Learning App for Youth with Learning Disabilities
+# 🌟 Educational Web App for Youths with Learning Disabilities 🌟

 ## 🧠 Inspiration
 Our project is an **_educational learning app_** designed to teach English through a **structured roadmap**, particularly targeting **youth and students with _learning disabilities_**.
 The app starts with the basics like alphabets and progresses to reading full sentences, breaking down the learning process into manageable levels.